-There are many other factors which trigger Skin pigmentation -
+There are many other factors that trigger Skin pigmentation –

-Pigmentation will be triggered by our skin’s own self-healing mechanism, once associate inflammatory response happens once associate injury.
-This can embrace skin problem, waxing, improperly performed optical device treatments or deep extractions, abrasions, insect bites and razor bumps.
+Pigmentation will be triggered by our skin’s own self-healing mechanism, once associate inflammatory response happens once associated with injury.
+This can embrace skin problems, waxing, improperly performed optical device treatments or deep extractions, abrasions, insect bites, and razor bumps.

 Treatments for Skin – Discoloration

-There are many natural and home remedies which can be used for preventing pigmentation on the face like Lemon, Olive Oil, Onion, Castor Oil etc. Also, protective measures like effective Sun screen Lotions against sunburn, cleanser, hydroquinone lotion, brightening cream can be used prescribed by doctors.
-For long term discoloration, other techniques such as lasers and other chemicals can be suggested by dermatologists.
+There are many natural and home remedies that can be used for preventing pigmentation on the face like Lemon, Olive Oil, Onion, Castor Oil, etc. Also, protective measures like effective Sunscreen Lotions against sunburn, cleanser, hydroquinone lotion, brightening cream can be used prescribed by doctors.
+For long-term discoloration, other techniques such as lasers and other chemicals can be suggested by dermatologists.
 According to experts, laser peels are great since they have no heat, and can target dark spots without causing any inflammation.